Thomas Cook Airline Collapse Triggers Largest Peacetime Repatriation In U.K. History

 The aviation authority has launched a new website to help Thomas Cook travelers find repatriation flights and advice.

 The tour operator and travel company says it has "ceased trading," meaning it's heading toward liquidation after years of struggling to turn a profit in a changing travel industry.

-Thomas Cook had recently failed to secure a bailout deal.
+In late August, Thomas Cook's problems led it to sell a majority stake to Chinese investment group Fosun, which stepped in with a rescue offer worth more than $1 billion.
+But that wasn't enough to save the company.
+On Friday, the U.K. government turned away a bailout request of roughly $250 million, setting the company on a path to be wound down.

 In a recap of the venerable travel company's arc, NPR's Frank Langfitt reports: